-Takeda has received notices from sixteen generic pharmaceutical companies that they have submitted ANDAs with paragraph IV certifications seeking to sell generic versions of TRINTELLIX.
+Takeda has received notices from sixteen generic pharmaceutical companies that they have submitted Abbreviated New Drug Applications ("ANDAs") with paragraph IV certifications seeking to sell generic versions of TRINTELLIX.
 Takeda filed patent infringement lawsuits against the ANDA filers in federal court in Delaware.
 Lawsuits against ten ANDA filers were resolved before trial.
-A trial took place from January 15 to January 28, 2021 with six ANDA filers, including Alembic Pharmaceuticals, Inc., Lupin Limited and Lupin Pharmaceuticals, Inc. ("Lupin"), Macleods

-Pharmaceuticals Ltd., Sigmapharm Laboratories, LLC, Sandoz, Inc., and Zydus Pharmaceuticals (USA) Inc. and Cadila Healthcare Limited.
+A trial took place from January 15 to January 28, 2021 with six ANDA filers, including Alembic Pharmaceuticals Limited and Alembic Pharmaceuticals, Inc., Lupin Limited and Lupin Pharmaceuticals, Inc. ("Lupin"), Macleods Pharmaceuticals Ltd., Sigmapharm Laboratories, LLC, Sandoz, Inc., and Zydus Pharmaceuticals (USA) Inc. and Cadila Healthcare Limited.
 The Court issued its decision on September 30, 2021 and found that US Patent 7,144,884, which covers vortioxetine (the active ingredient in Trintellix), is valid.
 For the rest of the asserted patent, only US Patent 9,101,626, which covers processes for synthesizing vortioxetine, was found to be infringed by Lupin.
-Takeda filed a notice of appeal on Nov 24, 2021.
+Takeda filed a notice of appeal on November 24, 2021.
+Lupin filed a notice of appeal on November 29, 2021 and other defendants filed a notice of appeal on December 8, 2021.
+The parties are awaiting scheduling of oral argument.